-We next explore how three additional interventions impact take-up: a trainee engagement (TE) intervention that provided augmented information about the training to potential trainees in a group setting; a community engagement (CE) intervention that added to the TE intervention by also engaging male household members and community elders in a group setting to discuss and facilitate women's enrollment; and a group transport (GT) intervention that organized safe transport for women who did not have a training center inside their village.
-We find that despite the TE and CE interventions substantially increasing potential trainee's knowledge about the training as well their expectations regarding its quality, there is little impact of either of these two interventions.
-Almost one-half to two-thirds of the boundary effect can be compensated for by offering women secure group transport to the (nearest) training center outside their village.
+Third, to shed light on underlying factors that might contribute to access constraints we estimate the causal impact of a range of interventions designed to increase program takeup - including additional trainee engagement, community engagement, and safe transport for trainees - and leverage non-experimental variation as well.
+We begin this analysis by examining how three additional interventions impacted take-up: a trainee engagement (TE) intervention that provided augmented information about the training to potential trainees in a group setting; a community engagement (CE) intervention that added to the TE intervention by also engaging male household members and community elders in a group setting to discuss and facilitate women's enrollment; and a group transport (GT) intervention that organized safe transport for women who did not have a training center inside their village.
+Despite TE and CE substantially increasing potential trainee's knowledge about the training as well their expectations regarding its quality, there is little impact on eventual program take-up.
+In contrast, we find a sizable effect of the GT intervention.
+Between one-half and two-thirds of the boundary effect can be compensated for by offering women secure group transport to the (nearest) training center outside their village.

-Using experimental and observational results we then examine four distinct factors that may induce access barriers, especially the boundary effect: (i) program information and salience; (ii) peer and network effects; (iii) safety and security concerns; and (iv) transportation service constraints.
-Of the four we find strong evidence for safety and security considerations.
-First, we find that women who report feeling unsafe are less likely to cross a village boundary, while such safety perceptions do not impact take-up when the training is offered within the village.
-Second, leveraging geospatial data on population density along the (exogenous) travel paths, we find that participation is lower for women who have to cross relatively underpopulated spaces (a likely proxy for perceived and/or actual insecurity associated with commuting) to access training, and that such spaces account for a meaningful share of the boundary effect (20-40 percent depending on the estimation approach and take-up stage).
-The large effect associated with providing secure group transport noted above is consistent with safety as a constraint.
+We then combine these experimental results with additional observational variation to assess four distinct factors that may induce access barriers, especially the boundary effect: (i) program information and salience; (ii) peer and network effects; (iii) safety and security concerns; and (iv) transportation constraints.
+Of the four we find strong evidence for perceived safety and security considerations on two fronts.
+First, women who report feeling unsafe are less likely to cross a village boundary, while such safety perceptions do not impact take-up when the training is offered within the village.
+Second, leveraging geospatial data on population density along the (exogenous) travel paths shows that participation is lower for women who have to cross relatively underpopulated spaces (a proxy for perceived insecurity associated with commuting) to access training, and that such spaces account for a meaningful share of the boundary effect (20-40 percent depending on the estimation approach and take-up stage).
+The large effect associated with providing secure group transport noted above is consistent with perceived safety as a constraint.

 In contrast, we find little evidence in support of the other three potential factors.
-One may posit that women may have more information about the course, or that it may be more salient when the training is offered inside the village.
+One may posit that women would have more information about the course, or that it would be more salient when the training is offered inside the village.
 However, we test for and find no evidence of women holding differential information when the training is inside the village versus outside it.
 In fact, as noted above, while the TE and CE interventions generated more knowledge and raised quality perceptions of the course, they did not ameliorate the boundary effect.